What to Do After Your COVID-19 Test

 Even after you leave self-isolation, continue to take preventive action (mask, hand washing, and social distancing) because it is uncertain whether those who have been infected with COVID-19 are resistant or immune to the virus.

-Note: It’s not generally necessary to get a second test, but if you have a second positive test after 14 days, it doesn’t mean you’re contagious.
-The test can be positive for several weeks after the virus is no longer present.
+Note: Repeat COVID-19 testing is not recommended after you have completed the 10-day period of isolation.
+If you have a second positive test after this period of time, it doesn't necessarily mean you are contagious.
+The test can be positive for several weeks after the live virus is no longer present.